fiberplane/fiberplane/fiberplane-models/add_front_matter_type.md

----
-title: How to add a new front matter type?
+# How to add a new front matter type?
----

 This how to contain the general plan (and the gotchas to avoid) to add a new type of front matter value.
 The concrete example will be `PagerDuty`, but for any other type of front matter it would be the same thing.